Budibase/website/content/blog/web-application-development/index.md

 {{< figure src="/web-application-development/framework.jpg" alt="React framework" >}}

 The purpose of frameworks is to make web application development easier and faster than coding a web app from scratch.
+Now that we understand some web application basics, it's important to look at the concrete techniques we can use for developing our own solutions.

 Web application frameworks are opinionated and each has its own philosophy and benefits.
 They come in two types; backend and frontend.
 Truth be told, the frontend frameworks below are not really frameworks at all; they only represent the view layer of a web application.
 But for the sake of simplicity we'll refer to them as frameworks.